-D. Overview of the B.Sc. in Electronics Engineering
+D. Overview of the B.Sc. in Electrical Engineering

-The B.Sc. in Electronics Engineering (BSET) is offered by the Department of Electrical and Electronics Engineering.
-The programme takes its roots from the common Bachelor of Electrical Engineering programme which enrolled its first cohort in 1982 when it was run by the Gulf Poly-Technic Institute.
-The programme graduated its first batch in the year 1986 and later on was revised and divided into two programmes: B.Sc. in Electrical Engineering and B.Sc. in Electronics Engineering.
-Until the time of the site visit, the B.Sc. in Electronics had a total 212 graduates.
-The Department successfully passed accreditation by the American Board for Engineering and Technology (ABET) during the first semester in (2010-2011) and (2014-2015).
+The B.Sc. in Electrical Engineering (BSEE) is offered by the Department of Electrical and Electronics Engineering.
+The programme enrolled its first cohort in 1982 when it was run by the Gulf Polytechnic.
+The programme graduated its first batch in the year 1986 and the total graduates to date is 499.
+The Department of Electrical and Electronics Engineering has successfully passed accreditation by the American Board for Engineering and Technology (ABET) during the first semester of the academic year 2010-2011, which was renewed in the academic year 2014-2015.

 The Department employs 25 full-time faculty members of which 22 are PhD holders (2 Professors, 9 Associate professors and 11 Assistant professors) and three MSc holders employed as lecturers.
 The faculty members are responsible for the delivery of the BSEE programme, in addition to the B.Sc. of Electronics Engineering and Master's in Electrical and Electronics Engineering programmes offered by the Department.
-The total number of students enrolled in the programme during the academic year 2015-2016 was 195.
+The SER states that the total number of students enrolled in the programme during the academic year 2015-2016 was 417.